 Further information on the Government's climate change programme can be found on the Ministry of the Environment website.

 New Zealand's credit rating is within the top twenty sovereign ratings globally.
 S&P Global Ratings and Moody's Investors Service currently assign the highest long-term local currency rating for New Zealand, at AAA and Aaa respectively.
 S&P Global Ratings upgraded New Zealand’s long-term credit ratings in February 2021, the first sovereign to be upgraded since the onset of COVID-19, while Moody’s Investors Service have maintained the rating since October 2002.
 Similarly, Fitch Ratings rates New Zealand highly, with a long-term domestic currency credit rating of AA+.

 Source: Moody's Investors Service, S&P Global Ratings, Fitch Ratings

 New Zealand Government Securities Market#

-New Zealand Debt Management (NZDM) is a function within the New Zealand Treasury.
+NZDM is a directorate within the New Zealand Treasury.
 Its primary responsibility is the efficient management of the Crown's debt and associated financial assets within an appropriate risk management framework.
 The maintenance of a well-functioning New Zealand Government Securities (NZGS) market is central to this remit.